-Murphy told 1010 WINS that he will be tested on Saturday and again on Monday "before I start seeing people again."
+Murphy told 1010 Wins Thursday morning that he will be tested on Saturday and again on Monday "before I start seeing people again."

 Until then, he's "all virtual, quarantining at home."

 Murphy said was at a beer garden in Hoboken with his wife and a half dozen friends Saturday night, sitting at a table outside.
 He said they had contact with one of the staff members who tested positive, Deputy Chief of Staff for Intergovernmental Affairs Mike Delamater, for "at most 15 minutes."

 Related: COVID exposure shuts down fire department in NJ

 Everyone at the table has gotten tested, with zero positive tests to the best of his knowledge, he said.

 The two staff members who tested positive "are doing fine, thank God," said Murphy, who added he is asymptomatic and not taking any proactive medications.